Towards the back of the campus you will find the Labyrinth.

 Labyrinths are currently being used worldwide in a variety of ways: to seek spiritual guidance, to quiet the mind, to cope with problems or loss, to reduce stress or develop more balance, to ease transition, to increase creativity or simply to be self-reflective.
 You walk a seemingly convoluted path that leads you to the middle, or the center of your heart, where you can pray, meditate and be open to what it has to say to you.
 Hopefully, when you are through, you feel more peaceful, loving and open to change.

-Tips for Using a Labyrinth
+Walking a Labyrinth

 Maintain awareness of your breath as you walk.
 Pay attention to your thoughts as they come, and then gently let them go.